04 Jun Bullying and its effect on the teenage brain

 - Celebrate the differences between people in your class, in the wider school community and beyond.

-- Know your students.
+- Know the children and young people in your lives.
 Get to know the friendships and fall outs between them.

-- Watch out for students who seem to be socially isolated, provide opportunities for them to work in a group they are comfortable with.
+- Watch out for those children who seem to be socially isolated, provide opportunities for them to mix with other children they are comfortable with

-- Be creative in your groupings, try to make sure students get a chance to work or play with everyone else in the class over the course of half a term.
+- Be creative in your groupings, try to make sure children get a chance to work with different children in school or play with different children out of the school environment.

 - Be willing to listen and try to hear more than the words they are telling you.
 Ask yourself “what’s really going on here”?